#beginner program

 Why Recomp?

-When you recomp for the first few months, you eat at TDEE, or maintenance calories.
+When you recomp for the first few months, you eat at maintenance calories (TDEE).
 That is usually much easier to stick to than a surplus or deficit.

 You also become more active gradually if you add Zone 2 cardio.